 As we know there are lots of online tools available to download YouTube using a browser on any platform including Linux.
 However, if you don’t want to use them there is an open-source alternative option known as youtube-dlg.

-It is available on Github to download and can be used with command line terminal for downloading various videos.
-But I would like to prefer GUI which is much easier and straightforward to perform key task that is fetching videos from YouTube.
+It is available on Github to download and can be used with a command-line terminal for downloading various videos.
+But I would like to prefer GUI which is much easier and straightforward to perform a key task that is fetching videos from YouTube.

 Download YouTube videos on Ubuntu 20.04 LTS using YouTube-DLG GUI